Fundamental Duties (Article 51A) – Notes [GK PDF]

 10. In order to maintain the excellence and speed of national development, should strive for ultimate excellence in all individual and collective activities.

-11. Under the 86th Amendment Act of 2002, the newly added duty is to provide for the education of every child between the ages of six and fourteen.
+11. Under the 86th Amendment Act of 2002, the newly added duty is to provide for the education of every child (6 – 14 age).

 The Verma Committee (1999)